 High Guardian Spice is just a fantasy action series in a high school setting.
 It has LGBT themes to it, absolutely, but that would be an incredibly low bar for your outrage.
 If I may be crude for a moment: High Guardian Spice is not gayer than Sailor Moon.
 Is Sailor Moon part of the radical LGBT-feminist alliance?
 Is Naoko Takeuchi a threat to all men?

 If anything, the accusations against Crunchyroll prove two things:

 - Many of these Crunchyroll users were fed an opinion on High Guardian Spice based on shallow evidence, which they dutifully parroted without verifying it for themselves.

 - They are mortified by the notion that women and non-straight people have a presence in media, and perceive this as an organized attack against themselves.

-They also hope to garner more sympathizers by convincing animation enthusiasts that women, gays, and trans people are looking to infect their medium.
+They also hope to garner more sympathizers by convincing animation enthusiasts that women and queers are looking to infect their medium.
 It’s always an attack to them; other people can’t just exist in a community or create things, it always has to be some grandiose plot to change the medium entirely and drive out everybody else.
 Cartoons like High Guardian Spice present an opportunity to them, because they only have to lie a bit and suddenly it fits their tragic narrative.